LSM Storage Engine

 The Block Cache significantly improves read performance by keeping "hot" data block in memory, reducing the need for expensive disk reads.
 This is particularly beneficial in read-heavy workloads, where the same data is accessed repeatedly.
 A high Block Cache hit rate is often a key indicator of good read performance, as more data is served from memory rather than disk.

-Disk Cache
+Persistent Cache

-The Disk Cache in SmartEngine is an optional, disk-based cache (which could be backed by EBS or instance store) that stores frequently accessed extents that are located on S3.
+The Persistent Cache in SmartEngine is an optional, disk-based cache (which could be backed by EBS or instance store) that stores frequently accessed extents that are located on S3.
 This cache acts as a middle layer between S3 and the in-memory Block Cache, helping to improve read performance by keeping more frequently accessed data on faster, local disk storage.
-When a block is not found in the Block Cache, SmartEngine checks the Disk Cache before retrieving it from S3.
+When a block is not found in the Block Cache, SmartEngine checks the Persistent Cache before retrieving it from S3.

 Reading from S3